Diontae Johnson Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Johnson had 51 receiving yards in one career matchup against the Chiefs, 10.5 fewer than his receiving yards prop bet over/under for Sunday's game (61.5).
+- Johnson's 51 receiving yards in his one matchup against the Chiefs are 9.5 fewer than his over/under for Sunday's game.

-- Johnson caught a touchdown pass in that game against the Chiefs.
+- Johnson caught a touchdown pass in that matchup against the Chiefs.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, surrendering 263.6 yards per game through the air.

 Recent Performances